Dieting For Your Neurotype Part 1: Type 1A Nutritional Approach

 They are super sensitive to dopamine but have a low baseline level of it, so they can clearly benefit from a higher level of animal protein in their diet.
-They need the building blocks to make dopamine, which are found in the amino acids tyrosine and phenylalanine.
+They need the building blocks to make dopamine, which is found in the amino acids tyrosine and phenylalanine.
 This will then be converted into LDOPA and dopamine with the interaction of vitamin B6.

 The protein requirements can also benefit them to support muscle growth.
 They usually work for intensity and rely heavily on CNS activation, and should not rely on bodybuilding methods to add muscle mass, but rather on heavy lifting.
 Adding proteins here can really help as it can increase protein synthesis.
-This might be more important for them, since the type of workout that best suits them doesn’t stimulate protein synthesis as much as a higher volume of work.
+This might be more important for them since the type of workout that best suits them doesn’t stimulate protein synthesis as much as a higher volume of work.

 Best animal proteins: Beef, chicken, eggs, white fish, turkey, liver

-Their vascular system is also pretty strong, as such the need for fat is moderate.
+Their vascular system is also pretty strong, as such they need for fat is moderate.
 Prioritizing fat intake in the morning and also pre-workout will greatly benefit their focus and energy.
 They are the perfect type for the meat and nuts breakfast.
-Note that Charles Poliquin, the biggest proponent of the meat and nut breakfast, is a Type 1A: he is goal driven, extremely competitive, alpha male, outspoken, confident, and loves heavy stuff.
+Note that Charles Poliquin, the biggest proponent of the meat and nut breakfast, is a Type 1A: he is goal-driven, extremely competitive, alpha male, outspoken, confident, and loves heavy stuff.
 So, it’s not surprising that he loves the meat and nuts breakfast so much!

 Best fats: Almonds, walnuts, pecans, avocado, egg yolk, pumpkins seeds

 Whether the goal is fat loss or hypertrophy, type 1A will generally benefit from the same macro set up.
 The reason is simple, they need high protein to build muscle and dopamine and don’t need that much carbs to perform and control cortisol.
 These are rules that can be applied for a fat loss macro set up too.
 In this case, the best variable to play with is calories.
-For hypertrophy, start with 20% increase in calories from maintenance level, and for fat loss, jump to 35-40% less and add conditioning work like strongman, sprinting or HIIT.
+For hypertrophy, start with a 20% increase in calories from maintenance level, and for fat loss, jump to 35-40% less and add conditioning work like a strongman, sprinting or HIIT.

 Type 1A can also tolerate bigger caloric deficits than other neurotypes if they can refeed often.
 That’s because of their lower volume of work and smaller cortisol output.
 When your caloric intake is low your body will normally increase cortisol, growth hormone and glucagon to mobilize stored fuel and regular blood sugar levels.
 Type 1A will rely more on growth hormone and glucagon than cortisol, which is why a big deficit is less detrimental for them than for Types 2 and 3.
 In fact, they do better if they feel they are working for it, and surprisingly, their training won’t suffer that much from the dieting process if the process is relatively short (think 4 to 6 weeks).